dylanspyer/dylanspyer/README.md

   # Hello 👋 I'm Dylan Spyer 🙂👨‍💻

 💻 Hi, I'm Dylan.
 I'm a software engineer based out of Austin, TX 🤠.
 Passionate about learning and problem-solving through code, I thrive on tackling complex challenges with creative solutions.
-My experience as a senior program manager at Amazon has honed my ability to organize, communicate, and execute tasks efficiently.
+My experience as a Senior Program Manager at Amazon has honed my ability to organize, communicate, and execute tasks efficiently.
 I bring a methodical and results-driven approach to every project. 🌱

 ### 🧠 Cerebellum Realtime